kenjennings/Atari-Breakout76/README08Memory.md

 The first Page of memory, Page Zero, is special in the system.
 6502 instructions referencing addresses in any other page in memory require two bytes for expressing the 16-bit address.
 The 6502 has special machine language instructions for Page Zero that assume the high byte value of the address is $00, thus need only one byte to describe the address.
 Frequent reference to Page Zero locations noticably shrink program size.

-Since the instructions using Page Zero are shorter, they take less time to fetch from memeory.
+Since the instructions using Page Zero are shorter, they take less time to fetch from memory.
 Thus they execute faster than the corresponding instructions referencing other memory.
 Page Zero use can speed up programs when execution time is critical.
 In a way, Page Zero locations are somewhat like cache or additional registers.

 Finally, the 6502 has special instructions that only work with Page 0 locations.
 These instructions can use the values in Page 0 memory as pointers -- addresses to other destinations in memory.
 This powerful feature enables writing reusable code that can operate against any memory in the system just by changing an address stored in Page Zero.